Wine Shop Open 10-5:30

 After that small start in 1996, the rest of the 10 acre parcel was planted in the following two years.
 The varietal mix is focused on the classics and is made up of Chardonnay, Merlot, Pinot Noir, Gewurztraminer and the flagship varietal for Robin Ridge, Gamay.
 For the initial years, Tim & Caroline sold their grapes, allowing the vines to mature and with each year of age produce more intensely flavoured fruit.
 Even during these early years the potential of the site showed with Tim and Carolineís grapes contributing to award winning wines from La Frenz, Herder and Stagís Hollow.
 The first commercial crush at Robin Ridge didnít take place until 2006 with production of just 800 cases.

-The Robin Ridge vineyard is now well over 10 years old and the Cottrillís have developed a good understanding of how to extract the most flavour from their piece of terroir.
+The Robin Ridge certified organic vineyards are now well over 10 years old and the Cottrillís have developed a good understanding of how to extract the most flavour from their piece of terroir.
 The winemaking begins in the vineyard, with regular trips through the vines to thin the fruit and reduce yields to produce intensely flavoured grapes.
 Tim, trained in Viticulture through Okanagan College, has chosen to grow his vines on a Geneva Double Curtain trellis.
 This system is incredibly labour intensive but the downward growing canopy perfectly exposes the fruit to the warm Similkameen sunshine achieving optimum ripeness and flavour.

 Tim and Caroline are convinced that good winemaking is about expressing the flavours of wonderful grapes, the winemakerís role to merely tweak and emphasize what was achieved through hard labour in the vineyard.
 When the time came for Tim to focus on winemaking, he chose to work with the well-known Lawrence Herder to perfect his skills in the cellar.
 His winemaking style is based on quality rather than quantity.
 The low yielding fruit produces perfectly ripe grapes and Timís job is then to preserve those flavours through to the bottle.
 Good winemaking is not messing up the good work done in the vineyard.